Lego in China: Conquering the toy market one block at a time

 • During the 2021 and 2022 CIIE, Lego signed strategic partnerships with the China Development Research Foundation and with the Shanghai Chenshan Botanical Garden to create a safer play environment for children and introduce them to the concepts of sustainability.

 • Lego’s marketing strategy in China does not end here.
-Recently, Lego launched two huge campaigns on Weibo aimed to increase its brand awareness.
+Recently, Lego launched two huge campaigns on Weibo aimed at increasing its brand awareness.
 Both projects had the objective of stimulating children’s creativity, the first one through improving already-existing buildings with Lego bricks, and the other with “Do It Yourself” Lego supercars.

 Read about MNC-startup innovation in China